NixOS/rfcs/rfcs/0146-meta-categories.md

 Still unsolved is what data structure is better suited to represent a category.

 - For now we stick to a set `{ name, description }`.
-- Given the redundancy of the option above, another possibility is something like `nameOfCategory = { description = ""; . . . }`

 # Future work
 [future]: #future-work